greatxrider/phrase-hunter-project/README.md

 - **Heart Display**: Tracks the player's remaining lives.
 - **Dynamic Phrase Display**: Updates the display based on player guesses.
 - **Keyboard Functionality**: Allows players to use their physical keyboard to guess letters (Extra Credit).
-- **Custom Styles**: Experiment with styles like color, background color, font, borders, shadows, transitions, animations, and filters (Extra Credit).
+- **Custom Styles**: Experiment with styles like color, background color, font, borders, shadows, transitions, animations, and filters.
+  - The background color transitions to green upon winning and to red when an incorrect choice is made.
+  - The button color transitions to green when the choice is correct and to red when the choice is incorrect.

 ## Installation
 1. Create a GitHub repo for this project.